Did the Tudors invent the Wars of the Roses?

 Henry’s illness rendered him catatonic.
 It came in bouts, the first in 1453–54, and it emboldened his enemies, resulting in civil war.
 At the first battle of St Albans on 22 May 1455, the king’s cousin, Richard of York, and his allies including Richard Neville, Earl of Warwick – the ‘Kingmaker’ – defeated forces led by Somerset.
-What followed, it’s usually suggested, was 30 years of intermittent civil war in which York fought Lancaster, the crown changed hands and eventually the Tudors won at Bosworth.
+What followed, it’s usually suggested, was 30 years of intermittent civil war in which York fought Lancaster, the crown changed hands and eventually the Tudors won at the battle of Bosworth.
 But it wasn’t quite that simple.

 We will understand the Wars of the Roses better if we divide them into four phases.
 During the first, from 1455 to 1460, there was a confused attempt to vie for control of government.
 Richard of York argued that his great aristocratic lineage and proximity to the king in blood (as third cousin, once removed, on his mother’s side) gave him the right to steer government during the king’s incapacity.
-Queen Margaret, though, jealously defended her own rights and those of her infant son, Edward, Prince of Wales, by allying with the Beaufort family and others.
+Margaret of Anjou, though, jealously defended her own rights and those of her infant son, Edward, Prince of Wales, by allying with the Beaufort family and others.
 This was not chiefly a dynastic conflict, though all protagonists had royal blood, but a tussle for political dominance.

 This phase came to an abrupt end in 1460 when York, having been defeated in battle at Ludford Bridge the previous year, realised he could now never be reconciled with the indignant queen, and assumed that his only hope for survival lay in escalating the argument.
 Fatally, he decided to claim the crown itself.
 When Neville defeated a royal army at Northampton, Henry VI was forced to disinherit Prince Edward and appoint York and his descendants to the royal succession.